 By Katie Minor

-Millions of people are leaving work, kids are just getting home from school and it seems like the day has already ended.
+Even though the days are finally getting longer again, the sun is still setting around 5 p.m. each night.
+By that time, millions of people are leaving work, kids are just getting home from school, and it seems like the day has already ended.

 Seasonal affective disorder (SAD) is a type of depression that is characterized by this sense of feeling “down,” and it usually starts in late fall or early winter before going away again in the summer.

 It is sometimes known as the “winter blues.”

 SAD isn’t all that different from normal depression.
 Its symptoms last about four to five months out of the whole year, but the symptoms are still pretty much the same.

 - Feelings of sadness, tearfulness, emptiness or hopelessness

 - Loss of interest or pleasure in most or all normal activities, such as sex, hobbies or sports